Contents

 🌱 Taxonomy and origin

-Forsythia is a genus in the olive family (Oleaceae), which also includes ornamental shrubs like lilacs and true olive trees.
-The genus was named after William Forsyth (1737-1804), a Scottish botanist and royal gardener who helped introduce these plants to Western horticulture.
-Forsythia comprises about 11 species of deciduous shrubs.
-The majority are native to East Asia (especially China and Korea), with one species (Forsythia europaea) originating from the Balkan region of Europe.
-In the wild, forsythias grow on sunny woodland edges and hillsides.
-They were first brought to Europe in the 19th century and quickly gained popularity for their early spring flowers.
-One of the first species introduced was weeping forsythia (Forsythia suspensa) from China, which arrived in European gardens around the mid-1800s.
-The commonly cultivated border forsythia (Forsythia × intermedia) later emerged as a hybrid between two Asian species, combining their best traits.
-Today, various species and hybrids of forsythia are grown worldwide, prized for their reliable spring bloom and adaptability to different climates.
+Forsythia is a genus in the olive family (Oleaceae), which also includes shrubs like lilacs and the true olive tree.
+The genus is named after William Forsyth (1737-1804), a Scottish botanist and royal gardener.
+There are about 11 species of these deciduous shrubs.
+Most are native to East Asia, especially China and Korea, and one species (Forsythia europaea) comes from the Balkan region of Europe.
+In the wild, forsythias grow along sunny woodland edges and on hillsides.
+They reached European gardens in the 19th century and quickly became popular for their early flowers.
+Weeping forsythia (Forsythia suspensa) was among the first introductions from China in the mid-1800s.
+The commonly grown border forsythia (Forsythia × intermedia) later appeared as a hybrid between two Asian species.

 🌸 Bloom time